-REINING PATTERN 7 Novice Amateur/Youth
+REINING PATTERN 7 Novice Amateur/Youth/ 3-5

 Same pattern as #6 but with simple lead changes instead of flying lead changes.
 Show management must designate which pattern (6 or 7) the two cannot be used in the same class.
-Other patterns (1-5) can also be used for Novice Amateur & youth.
+Other patterns (1-5) may also be used for Novice Amateur & youth.

-- 1. Trot to center of arena facing the judge.
-Walk or stop before beginning the pattern. - 2.
-Run two circles of similar size to the right the first slow the second fast.
+- 1. Trot to center of arena facing the judge, walk or stop before beginning the pattern. - 2.
+Run 2 circles of similar size to the right, the first slow the second fast.
 Change leads (simple lead change) at the center of the arena. - 3.
-Run two circles to the left of similar size the first slow the second fast.
-Change leads (simple lead change) at the center of the arena - 4.
-Begin a circle to the right.
-Do not close the circle but run around the end of the arena and down the fence, remaining at least 20 feet from the fence.
+Run 2 circles of similar size to the left, the first slow the second fast.
+Change leads (simple lead change) at the center of the arena. - 4.
+Begin a circle to the right, do not close the circle but run around the end of the arena and down the fence, remaining at least 20 feet from the fence.
 Run past the center marker, stop and rollback toward the fence. - 5.
 Run back around the end of the arena and down the fence, remaining at least 20 feet from the fence.
 Run past the center marker stop and rollback toward the fence. - 6.
-Run back around the end of the arena and down the fence past the center marker, stop and back at least 15 feet.
-Hesitate. - 7.
+Run back around the end of the arena and down the fence remaining at least 20 feet from the fence.
+Run past the center marker, stop and back at least 15 feet, hesitate. - 7.
 Complete 1 spin either direction, hesitate for 5 seconds. - 8.
 Complete 1 spin the opposite direction; hesitate to show completion of the pattern.